holguinj/pglogical-duplicate-row-bug/readme.md

 ## steps

-  0. run `./rebuild-images.sh` to create the two docker images we need
   1. run `docker-compose up` to bring up the primary (pg port 5434) and replica (pg port 5433) containers.
   2. once they've started, run `cd repro-clj && lein run` to begin hitting the DB
   3. when repro-clj tells you to, run `./subscribe.sh` to begin the subscription